HaniAlshikh/tron/docs/application/README.md

 # Introduction and Goals

-We want to create a Distributed Tron Game where People can play and enjoy the Game together while being on different Computers.
+Develop a Distributed Tron Game where people can play the together while being on different machines.

 The Game is a clone of the "Light Cycles Mode" in the original [Tron Video Game](https://en.wikipedia.org/wiki/Tron_(video_game)) from 1982.

 ## Requirements Overview

 Players of this game can create a room (host) or join one (guest).
 After joining a room the game will start.
 Each player controls the game with a keyboard to move his tron.

 A Tron is a representation of the player and will continuously move forward.
-It can be moved right and left but not backward.
+It can be moved left and right but not backward.
 When the Tron moves it leaves a trail behind it.
 The objective is to force the opponent tron into walls or trails, while simultaneously avoiding them.

 If the player restarted or existed the game.
 The opponent wins and vise versa.

+### derived use-cases

 | ID | Use-Case | Description |
 |----|----------|-------------|